haberdashPI/vscode-master-key/notes.md

 ## Stability / test coverage

+SMALL FEATURE: allow `-` prefix on commands to bypass `do` wrapping and remove a binding (will need to validate that some fields are `undefined` in this case)

 SMALL BUG: should 'esc' really be appended in the status bar since it cancels a prefix sequence... 🤔

 SMALL BUG: I think there are issues when synching across machines and handling